-Quite often we have met club players who perform well in tournaments with classical time control and give a strong appearance of being underrated players.
-However, when time trouble comes they tend to collapse quite easily.
+Playing Better Blitz Chess: Quite often we have met club players who perform well in tournaments with classical time control and give a strong appearance of being underrated players.
+However, when the time trouble comes they tend to collapse quite easily.

-Although blitz is not recommended as a way to improve your classical chess strength, your blitz skills are usually a sign of your chess strength.
+Although experts do not recommend blitz as a way to improve your classical chess strength, your blitz skills are usually a sign of your chess strength.

 We have a few recommendations for you that have worked with a few students:

 Instead, focus on hundreds of problems with medium difficulty.
-The goal is to think more tactical, to calculate quickly mini operations (3-4 moves tops) and commit fewer mistakes.
+The goal is to think more tactically, to calculate quickly mini operations (3-4 moves tops), and commit fewer mistakes.

 Cheapos and tricks are important in blitz, improve your awareness.